The Foundation for a Meaningful Life

 • Adding and subtracting to 20

-• Demonstrating understanding of multi-digit addition and subtraction
+• Applying strategies for multi-digit addition and subtraction

 • Skip counting by 2s, 5s, and 10s